On the linear convergence of additive Schwarz methods for the $p$-Laplacian: Introduction

-In~\cref{Bregman_rough}, $\up$ and $\op$ do not agree if $p \neq 2$, so that the lower and upper bounds for $D_F (u,v)$ are expressed in powers of $\| u - v \|_{W^{1,p}(\Omega)}$ with different exponents.
-This means that, a power of norm is not adequate as a tight two-sided approximation for the Bregman distance; whenever we establish a bound for $D_F (u,v)$ in terms of $\| u - v \|_{W^{1,p}(\Omega)}$ or vice versa, we suffer from a kind of looseness.
-We claim that the sublinear convergence rates given in the existing works~\cite{Park:2020,TX:2002} are caused by such looseness.
-To overcome this looseness, we propose to construct a suitable distance-like function, which is relevant to the problem of consideration and approximates the Bregman distance appropriately, and then to derive the convergence estimate using this function.
-This idea is similar to obtain the convergence measure of the iterative method using the energy-like metric relevant to the problem to be solved, as discussed in~\cite{LWC:2009,LWXZ:2008}.
-For the $p$-Laplacian, such an energy-like metric or the quasi-norms have been presented and investigated in~\cite{EL:2005,LY:2001}.
-We shall denote the distance-like function by $\Phi (u,v)$~(see~\cref{Phi}), and shall show that
+In~\eqref{Bregman_rough}, $\up$ and $\op$ do not agree if $p \neq 2$, so that the lower and upper bounds for $D_F (u,v)$ are expressed in powers of $\| u - v \|_{W^{1,p}(\Omega)}$ with different exponents.
+This discrepancy indicates that a power of norm is not adequate as a tight two-sided approximation for the Bregman distance; whenever we establish a bound for $D_F (u,v)$ in terms of $\| u - v \|_{W^{1,p}(\Omega)}$ or vice versa, we suffer from a kind of looseness.
+We claim that the sublinear convergence rates given in the existing works~\cite{Park:2020,TX:2002} are caused by this looseness.
+To overcome this issue, we propose to use the quasi-norm developed in~\cite{CLY:2006,EL:2005,LY:2001,LY:2002}, which is relevant to the problem of consideration and approximates the Bregman distance appropriately, and then to derive the convergence estimate in terms of the quasi-norm.
+This approach is similar to obtain the convergence measure of the iterative method using the energy-like metric relevant to the problem to be solved, as discussed in~\cite{LWXZ:2008,LWC:2009}.
+We denote the quasi-norm by $\| \cdot \|_{(\nabla v)}$~(see~\eqref{quasi_norm}) and show that